PuntoPagos/documentacion/readme-english.md

 * Fecha: Date of request (RFC1123 specification).
   * Fecha: Mon, 15 Jun 2009 20:45:30 GMT
-* Autorizacion: Punto Pagos will sign the message using the client secret key.
+* Autorizacion: PuntoPagos will sign the message using the client secret key.
 The sign message will have the following format:

 ```
 “transaccion/notificacion\n
 <token>\n
-<identificador transacción>\n
+<transactionID>\n
-<monto operación con dos decimales>\n
+<amount with 2 decimals>\n
-<fecha mismo formato del header>”
+<date (specification RFC1123)>”
 ```

 Example: